The teenager with poor midback posture.

 Specific exercises to strengthen the muscles between the shoulder blades are advised.
 For example, hook a bicycle tube over a strong post, holding it in both hands with the elbows at the sides.
 Now step backwards until the tube is tight.
 Force the shoulder blades together, and simultaneously pull the shoulders backwards (retraction).
 Repeat in three reps of ten (3x10).

-Using a roll, over which the back is gently extended is recommended.
+Using a soft roll, over which the back is gently extended is recommended.
+It helps reduce the kyphosis and mobilises the joints of the spine, bringing in fresh nutrients to the cartilage end plates.

 Swimming, particularly breaststroke and backstroke, is excellent.